 According to the U.S. National Institute of Mental Health (NIMH), the main symptoms and signs of depression are the following:

-- persistent sad, anxious, or “empty” mood
+- persistently sad nature, anxious behavior, or “empty” mood

 - feelings of guilt, worthlessness, helplessness

-- difficulty concentrating, remembering, making decisions
+- The patient faces difficulty in concentrating, remembering things and making important decisions

 Depression As A Disability